eleefulton/Senior-Project/decision-tree/README.md

 	$: ./interpreter

-Build data creates a .names file for the categories in the /50_words directory in the format required for the decision tree.
+Build data creates a .names file for the categories in the /50_words directory in the format required for the decision tree and makes a combined_50.txt file that contains 50-words from each category in one list.